Remarkable Images

 Wildlife of the Mongolian Steppe

-Pujee scrambled up the bolder strewn hill to catch the bird, before it injured itself.
-A few minutes later, the Mongolian biology student returned smiling broadly, holding a small, female Lesser Kestral.
-After measuring, weighting and banding the feathery hunter, she was released and flew off unharmed.
+Pujee scrambled up the boulder-strewn hill to catch the bird, before it injured itself.
+A few minutes later, the Mongolian biology student returned smiling broadly, holding a small, female Lesser Kestrel.
+After measuring, weighing and banding the feathery hunter, it was released and flew off unharmed.
 Then the quest started once again to find and tag another raptor.
 We captured three kestrels that morning, it was a good day!

 The Gobi.
 Straddling southern Mongolia and China's northern frontier, it's one of the coldest, most northern, and fourth biggest desert in the world!
 It's also home to Asia's largest cinereous vultures, long-eared Jerboa, wild Argali sheep, locusts, poisonous vipers, and much more.